Lesterpaintstheworld/terminal-velocity/specifications.md

 4. **Trust in Automated Systems**: Exploration of factors influencing trust in AI systems and their societal acceptance.
 5. **Human-AI Relationships**: Examination of the evolving dynamics between humans and AI systems.
 6. **Cultural Implications**: Analysis of how AI integration affects cultural norms and values.
+4. **Trust in Automated Systems**: Exploration of factors influencing trust in AI systems and their societal acceptance.
+5. **Human-AI Relationships**: Examination of the evolving dynamics between humans and AI systems.
+6. **Cultural Implications**: Analysis of how AI integration affects cultural norms and values.

 ## Quality Assessment Criteria